Topic-specific policies

 “The organisation determines external and internal issues relevant to its purpose and affecting its ability to achieve the intended outcome(s) of the information security management system (ISMS).”

-Then it expands on the reasons why it is appropriate to ‘determine external and internal issues’, providing a page of explanation to supplement the succinct and somewhat hard to understand text from ‘27001.
+Then it expands on the reasons why it is appropriate to ‘determine external and internal issues’, providing a page of explanation to supplement the succinct and somewhat hard to understand text from ISO/IEC 27001.
 It explains, for instance, that the ‘internal issues’ include the organisation’s culture; its policies, objectives, and the strategies to achieve them; its governance, organisational structure, roles and responsibilities; and list a further seven ‘internal issues’ to consider.
-It also identifies other clauses that use this information.
+It also identifies/cross-references other clauses that use this information.

-That alone would be a valuable expansion on ‘27001 section 4.1 but ‘27003 doesn’t stop there: it goes on to provide a further page of explanation, practical guidance and real-world examples in this area.
+That alone would be a valuable expansion on ISO/IEC 27001 section 4.1 but ISO/IEC 27003 doesn’t stop there: it goes on to provide a further page of explanation, practical guidance and real-world examples in this area.

-The end result is that the reader gains a much better understanding of the requirements from ‘27001 and a clearer idea of how to go about satisfying them.
+The end result is that the reader gains a better understanding of the formal requirements from the main body clauses of ISO/IEC 27001 and a clearer idea of how to go about satisfying them.

 Status of the standard